uthoughtuatehuh/nix-dots/README.md

 ## Post-installation fixes:

-- To fix the cursor in Xwayland applications, create a file `~/.Xresources` with the following content: `Xcursor.theme: Bibata-Modern-Classic` and type the command  and type the command `xrdb -merge ~/.Xresources`
+- To fix the cursor in Xwayland applications, create a file `~/.Xresources` with the following content: `Xcursor.theme: Bibata-Modern-Classic` and type the command `xrdb -merge ~/.Xresources`